1.1 Root of the Word ‘Plagiarism’

 1. | Copying | Using the same words as the original text without acknowledging the source or without using quotation marks is plagiarism.

-Putting someone else’s ideas into own words and not acknowledging the source of the ideas.
+Putting someone else’s ideas into one’s own words and not acknowledging the source of the ideas.
 Copying materials, ideas or concepts from a book, article, report or other written document, presentation, composition, artwork, design, drawing, circuitry, computer program or software, website, internet, other electronic resources, or another person’s assignment, without appropriate acknowledgment. |

 2. | Inappropriate paraphrasing |

-Using the exact words of someone else, with proper acknowledgment, but without quotation marks.
-Changing a few words and phrases while mostly retaining the original structure and/or progression of ideas of the original, and information without acknowledgment.
+Using someone else’s exact words, with proper acknowledgment, but without quotation marks.
+Changing a few words and phrases while retaining the original structure and/or progression of original ideas and information without acknowledgment.
 This also applies in oral presentations where someone paraphrases another’s ideas or words without credit. |

 3. | Collusion | Collusion is acting with another person (or other persons) with the intention to deceive. |